dad98253/swagmac/README.md

 .
 .

-A current copy of the OUI database file is expected on oui.txt.
+The default input file name for type 5 input (a current copy of the OUI database file) is oui.txt.
 See the comment near the top of this file for where to download this guy...
-The body of the file will look something like this:
+The main body of the file will look something like this:

 00:00:00	00:00:00	Officially Xerox, but 0:0:0:0:0:0 is more common
 00:00:01	Xerox	Xerox Corporation